Our new album I Lost My Heart On Friday is out now!!

 “Seriously accomplished musicians, brimming with energy” - CBC

 Following their 2016 self-titled debut, the band released Group Manoeuvre in 2017, which combined prog-trad compositions and re-imaginings of traditional material.
 2020’s Dear Sienna further evolved the band’s hybrid sound and centered the addition of vocals, with lyrics in English, Swedish, and Scottish Gaelic sung by band members and collaborators from Brooklyn to Gothenburg.
 Chaimbeul takes an arresting turn on lead vocals in “An Gille Dubh Ciar Dubh,” a centuries-old Gaelic song about love, desire, and anguish.
 It opens with a lone, yearning harp, and by the end the song has unfurled into a vast rhythmic landscape through which Boeur’s fiddle tears and Iredale-Gray’s guitar prowls.
 The result is one of Dear Sienna’s most striking standout tracks.
 The album received a nomination for Roots Artist of the Year at the Western Canadian Music Awards, and took home the Canadian Folk Music Award for Pushing The Boundaries.
-Spring 2024 will see the release of new Aerialists album I Lost My Heart On Friday.
+October 18th 2024 will see the release of new Aerialists album I Lost My Heart On Friday.

 Following the music’s transatlantic roots, Aerialists have toured their releases in Europe, including festival sets at Celtic Connections in Glasgow and Crossdorf Festival in Hamburg.
 Canadian highlights include Vancouver Folk Festival, Vancouver Jazz Festival, Kaslo Jazz Festival, Hillside Festival, Northern Lights Festival Bóreal, Deep Roots Festival, and touring from coast to coast.
 According to Folk Radio UK, “there are few folk outfits working today as interesting and unpredictable as Aerialists.”